fleetdm/fleet/handbook/README.md

 For more detailed information about __spending guidelines and limits__, please read [GitLab's expense policy](https://about.gitlab.com/handbook/spending-company-money/)

+### Fleet website

+### When can I merge a change to the website?
+When merging a PR to master, bear in mind that whatever you merge to master gets deployed live immediately.
+So if the PR's changes contain anything that you don't think is appropriate to be seen publicly by all guests of [fleetdm.com](https://fleetdm.com/), then please do not merge.

+Merge a PR (aka deploy the website) when you think it is appropriately clean to represent our brand.
+When in doubt, use the standards and level of quality seen on existing pages, ensure correct functionality, and check responsive behavior - starting widescreen and resizing down to ≈320px width.

 ### About the handbook
 #### Why bother?